KBrutscher/Birdnet/README.md

-# Birdnet
+# Birdapp
 Birdapp

-write text for educational thingies here
+trying to recreate some views from an existing app for educational purposes